-If your home doesn't reach this standard and your landlord refuses to carry out the necessary work, you can report them to the private rented housing panel (PRHP).
+If your home doesn't reach this standard and your landlord refuses to carry out the necessary work, you can report them to the Housing and Property Chamber of the First Tier Tribunal.

 If you're moving into a new home, your landlord must make sure that the property meets this standard before you move in.
 If it does not, and they need to carry out repair work to bring it up to this standard, they must let you know about this before your tenancy starts.

 Your home must also meet a basic level of repair called the 'tolerable standard' if it's to be fit for you to live in.
 Your home may not be fit to live in if:

 it has a bad problem with rising or penetrating damp